9 Ways to Create a School Morning Routine for Kids (Printables)

 - and…many more!

-Sometimes all we need is a fresh set of ideas we can implement to what we already do daily, but in a more efficient manner.
+Sometimes, all we need is a fresh set of ideas we can implement to what we already do daily, but more efficiently.

-Maybe you will be able to kick up your feet at the end of the night and watch Netflix after all.
+Maybe you can kick up your feet at the night’s end and watch Netflix after all.

 7. Assign spaces

 Nothing drives me crazier than six o’clock in the morning, “Mom, where is my backpack!!!”
-Been there, done that, fixed that problem.
+I’ve been there, done that, fixed that problem.

 Whether it be a mud room, a command center, or a wall with hooks and a few cubbies—get organized!
 It will change your life.